collocations.org

 PHRASES

-a cut/fall in wages, growth in wages, an increase/a rise in wages
+a cut in wages, a decline in wages, a fall in wages